Police investigating racist messages posted on University of Auckland Reddit page

 A police spokeswoman confirmed officers were aware of the posts, and were making inquiries.

-Over 400 people signed the online petition which asked the university to lead by example and enforce a no-tolerance policy against discrimination.
+"In light of the recent Christchurch terror attacks, we students of the University of Auckland demand that the university take a more active role in addressing racism on campus," the petition read.

+Shortly after its creation, the university told the Herald it was unaware of any white supremacist movements on campus, and believed some of the incidents being reported in the media were "historic".

-A University of Auckland spokeswoman confirmed they received a number of formal complaints about a the behaviour of a student.
+The spokeswoman did, however, confirm the university had received a number of formal complaints about the behaviour of a student.

-In a statement sent to the Herald, the University of Auckland said there was no place for harassment at their institution.
+In a statement sent to the Herald, the University of Auckland said there was no place for harassment at its institution.

 "While we will not accept harassment or abuse in any form, we have an obligation under natural justice to follow agreed and shared protocol," it said.